 sure every one of our customers has a great experience dealing with us.
 This is not something we had to learn, it is just what we have always done.

-Shown in picture: Modern Fan Cirrus Ceiling Fan Model CIR-GW-52-WH-NL-NC in Gloss White .
-White Blades are included as shown.
-Comes with No Included Control
+Shown in picture: Modern Fan Cirrus Ceiling Fan Model CIR-BA-50-AL-NL-001 in Brushed Aluminum .
+Blades are included as shown.
+Comes with This is the basic three-speed control used to change speed on a fan without a light.
+Not recommended for use with more than one ceiling fan.

 The Cirrus family of fans features a simple, vertical design appropriate to contemporary architecture.
 The original Cirrus incorporates a solid column of support, visually joining the fan to the architectural.